-Understanding what needs to be PAT tested and how often it should be tested is vital to minimise the cost of PAT testing whilst still ensuring that you meet all health and safety obligations.
-As discussed in our previous blog post PAT testing isn’t a legal requirement but it is an easy way to demonstrate that your company is meeting health and safety legislation.
-Here we examine what needs to be PAT tested and analysing how your PAT testing program should be implemented.
+As a business it is vital that you understand what equipment needs to be PAT tested and how often.
+With costs tight for everyone right now, having an effective PAT testing program for your business can minimise the cost of PAT testing whilst still ensuring that you meet all health and safety obligations.
+PAT testing isn’t a legal requirement but is an easy way to demonstrate that your company is meeting health and safety legislation.
+So what needs to be PAT tested within your business and how can a workable PAT testing program be implemented.

 The acronym Portable Appliance Testing is somewhat of a giveaway here as anything that is portable should be tested.
-However, this applies to everything from power tools to computers – essentially anything that is plugged in or connected to the electrical installation– whether it is moved around or not.
-What is important is understanding the frequency of when PAT testing should be conducted for different items.
+However, this applies to everything from power tools to computers, essentially anything that is plugged in or connected to the electrical installation, whether it is moved around or not.

 Usage Time – The more frequently an appliance is used the more regularly it should be tested.
 However, this needs to be moderated in turn by what type of item it is.

-Usage Type – If a tool is used for industrial work – say machining equipment or power tools then there is a high degree of associated risks.
+Usage Type – If a tool is used for industrial work, for example machining equipment or power tools, then there is a high degree of associated risks.
 If a power tool fails it could cause severe damage.
-If a vacuum cleaner or computer fails it is unlikely to cause significant damage to people – though it may cause damage to property.
+If a vacuum cleaner or computer fails it is unlikely to cause significant damage to people, although it may cause damage to property.

 Environment – Equipment installed in a benign environment, such as an office, will suffer less damage than equipment in an arduous environment, such as a construction site.